 Results and Conclusion: In our case, warfarin and amlodipine were culprit drugs for the lesion, but Naranjo score (warfarin 7and amlodipine 1) speculate warfarin as a probable adverse reaction of warfarin.
 The lesion was cured with local wound treatment after discontinuation of warfarin.
 The physician should be aware of this rare cutaneous disorder of systemic origin for proper management.

-Non-uremic, calciphylaxis, warfarin, rare and late, adverse drug reaction
+Non-uremic, calciphylaxis, warfarin, adverse drug reaction, ESRD, TIA.

-Smt.
 N.H.L.
-Municipal Medical College, Ahmedabad, Gujarat, Zydus Medical College and Hospital, Dahod, Gujarat, Smt.
-N.H.L.
-Municipal Medical College, Ahmedabad, Gujarat, Smt.
-N.H.L.
-Municipal Medical College, Ahmedabad, Gujarat, B. J. Medical College, Ahmedabad, GCS Medical College, Ahmedabad
+Municipal Medical College, Ahmedabad, Gujarat, Zydus Medical College and Hospital, Dahod, Gujarat, N.H.L.
+Municipal Medical College, Ahmedabad, Gujarat, Department of Medicine, Tvter State Medical University, Tver, B. J. Medical College, Ahmedabad, GCS Medical College, Ahmedabad